Women’s Work: Shaping Healthcare in the Rural Midwest

 Join us at Wilson Library (west bank) for PAWS (Pet Away Worry and Stress) from UMN Boynton Health.
 Drop in at any time to meet registered therapy animal teams—including dogs, bunnies, cats, chickens, and other therapy animals.
 Sessions are FREE and open to the University of Minnesota community.
 All are welcome!

 Need a relaxing study break?
-In collaboration with RecWell, Wilson Library on west bank is hosting yoga on Friday’s from 12-12:30 on the first floor.
-This class is great for beginners and those seeking the mental benefits of yoga.
+In collaboration with RecWell, Wilson Library on west bank is hosting mat pilates on Thursday’s from 1:45-2:15 on the first floor of Wilson Library.
+This class is great for beginners and those seeking the mental benefits of exercise.
 All fitness levels are welcome.

 Receive news and information on upcoming events.